When it comes to enterprise resource planning (ERP) systems, the search for the right solution for your business can prove quite daunting.

-For SMEs in certain industries (such as food & beverage) where maintaining compliance is an ongoing challenge, these benefits are essential for success.
+For Singapore SMEs in certain industries (such as food & beverage) where maintaining compliance is an ongoing challenge, these benefits are essential for success.

 Many SMEs compete in a tough business landscape.
 Those that succeed are the ones that manage to adapt and stay ahead of their competition.

-Reputable ERP systems are flexible and configurable enough to meet a SME’s changing requirements over time.
+Reputable ERP systems are flexible and configurable enough to meet an SME’s changing requirements over time.
 They are also able to scale alongside growth, allowing companies to easily add new users and supporting functions when needed.

-In the long-term, this helps to reduce the total costs of ownership – a key factor for consideration for budget-conscious SMEs.
+In the long-term, this helps to reduce the total costs of ownership – a key factor for consideration for budget-conscious Singapore SMEs.

 Managers and decision makers love this benefit.
 Good ERP software lets end-users quickly generate and customise reports using centralised, real-time and accurate data.